Sultan1993/Kotlin-StyleGuide/README.md

 }
 ```

-- <b>Do not</b> insert space between class name and the opening brace of the constructor.
+- <b>DONT</b> insert space between class name and the opening brace of the constructor.

 __BAD:__